dagster-io/dagster/docs/sections/tutorial/expectations.rst

 Extra Fiber (50 calories per serving) and the most caloric cereal is Mueslix Crispy Blend (160 calories per serving).

-If you're already using the `Great Expectations <https://greatexpectations.io/>`_ library to express expectations about your data, you may be interested in the ``dagster_ge`` wrapper library.

 This part of this system remains relatively immature, but yielding structured expectation results from your solid logic means that in future, tools like Dagit will be able to aggregate and track expectation results, as well as implement sophisticated policy engines to drive alerting and